BHesseldieck/elixir-clustering-demo/README.md

 Do some changes in the output String (`IO.puts("#{changes in here}")`), then execute `c("quacking_duck.ex", "./")` and you will see that the changes are hot reloaded into your running process (You should see different output).

 Now we want to spread the changes to the cluster.
-We again use `nl QuackingDuck` for that.
+We again use `nl QuackingDuck` on the same node to do that.
 You will see that now all of the cluster's nodes print the updated output.